 Say hi to Brough.
 She’s the original Narrative Muse instigator.
 She asks “why?” a lot and loves to get to the bottom of things.
 Conversations, musings and stories are her favourite things.
 Once a film and tv editor, she’s now taking on the world with her vision to make sure “nobody puts Baby in a corner”.
 Originally from the US, Brough now lives in Auckland, New Zealand.

-Meet Teresa.
-Co-founder and human voice of Narrative Muse.
-When she’s not using her brain cells for marketing and communications, she’s binge watching tv and writing as-yet-unproduced buddy-road-trip-comedies.
+Meet Teresa, co-founder and human voice of Narrative Muse.
+When she’s not using her brain cells for marketing and communications, she’s binge watching tv and screenwriting buddy-road-trip-comedy movies.
 Thanks to her grandmother, her favorite book and movie are both To Kill a Mockingbird.
 Teresa is among the hoards of Americans who now call Wellington, New Zealand home.